bibliotechy/DPyLA/README.md

 925
 ```

 But you don't have all 925 records.
-Unless you tell it otherwise, DPLA Api sets a limit of ten records returned.
+Unless you tell it otherwise, DPLA API sets a limit of ten records returned.
 ```
 >>> results.limit
 10 #
 ```

-But if you want more, it is easy it's easy just:
+But if you want more, it's easy.
+Just do this:
 ```
 >>> result = dpla.search(q="chicken", page_size=100)
 >>> result.limit